Banbury cheese: Insult

 This insult alludes to the thin proportions of the cheese, especially after its rind was removed, mocking Slender's name and figure.

 This comparison was apparently a common one.
 A variant is found as early as 1538, when James Dyer reported that a judge in the Court of Common Pleas pithily "compared the case to a Banbury cheese, which is worth little when the parings are cut off.
 And here the case is brief in substance, if the superfluous trifling that is pleaded be taken away".
 A similar insult is made in Jack Dunn's Entertainment (1601): "Put off your clothes and you are like a Banbury cheese—nothing but paring".
-According to linguist Frederic S. Marquardt, writing in 1928, "you Banbury cheese" was still in common use as a part of American slang; a simplified descendant of the insult was "you big cheese."